A known limitation of this release:

 page_zip_validate() consistency check

-would fail after compressing a page, in
+failed after compressing a page, in

 page_zip_compress().
 This problem was caused

-page_zip_decompress(), which would fail to
+page_zip_decompress(), which failed to set

-heap_no correctly when a record contained
+heap_no correctly when a record contained no

-secondary index fields are NULL or an empty string.
+index fields are NULL or an empty string.

 During a transaction commit,